ayberkdikcinar/devops-soup/aws/storage/cheatsheet.md

 - 5TB limit for 1 file.
 (There is no limit for file count.)
 - Buckets are the containers for the objects.
 (Region Based) AND Bucket names should be unique.
 - When you store an object, it keeps the metadata that includes some information like content-length, created_at.
+- For controlling access to bucket, policies are used.
+Example policy for public access to bucket from everywhere can be found under assets file.
+- There are some different storage tiers that suits specific purposes for the S3.
+Storage tiers list can be found under assets file.

 ## AWS EFS (Elastic File System)